3dbeb41841bfbfcc24d55143816cf7f1/markdown-lesson-template/readme.md

 ---

 <!--
-This file is auto-generated from the 'template.md' file using the 'md-process.js' script.
+This file is auto-generated from a 'template.md' file using the 'md-process' script.
 Therefore *DO NOT* edit this file directly!
+Instead edit 'template.md' and then run 'md-process'.
 -->

 # Sample Lesson

 This is just a sample lesson demonstrating the use of a template to generate the `readme.md`.